rooftopsrooftops

 Negative gearing also tends to work best with city properties because they are likely to increase in value at a faster rate than regional properties.

-Positive gearing
+Positive Gearing

 Regional properties are more likely to be positively geared.
 That’s because house prices tend to be lower on average outside the big cities but the disparity in rents is not so great.
 Rental yields can be up near the 10 per cent mark in regional areas, which means the rental income will likely deliver a positive cash flow.